 A snowboard with a camber profile has a lowercase “n” shaped arc between the bindings.
-Camber is the most traditional board profile.
+Camber is the most traditional snowboard profile.
 Whenever the arc of the camber profile is bent, it always wants to quickly snap back into its original shape.
 The result of that reaction offers the snowboard an additional level of pop, superior edge hold, and a lively feel as the board rolls from edge to edge between turns.
 Most intermediate to advanced-level riders prefer a camber snowboard profile.

 Rocker / Reverse Camber Snowboard Profile

 A snowboard with a rocker, or reverse camber, profile has a lowercase “u” shaped arc between the bindings.
-Reverse camber is the second most popular board profile and tends to be a beginner-friendly type of board profile.
+Reverse camber is the second most popular board profile and tends to be a beginner-friendly type of snowboard profile.
 The reverse camber profile feels looser, or more forgiving, on the snow because the contact points of the snowboard are pointing upward and off of the snow.
 With a rocker profile, riders who are just beginning won’t accidentally get their edge caught in the snow as they are learning the fundamentals.
 Additionally, reverse camber snowboard profiles can make certain tricks like butters or nose presses very simple because the snowboard’s nose and tail are already curved upward.

 Flat Snowboard Profile

 A snowboard with a flat camber profile has no curvature between the bindings.
-This board is completely flat when it is riding on snow.
+This snowboard is completely flat when it is riding on snow.
 The primary benefit of a flat snowboard is that there is more surface area in contact with the snow, so this type of snowboard offers additional stability for beginner riders.
 The downside is that an experienced rider will find this type of camber profile feels slow to ride.

 Hybrid Camber Snowboard Profile

 A hybrid camber snowboard combines the best of both worlds by incorporating a primary positive camber between the bindings in the shape of a lowercase “n” arc and reverse camber curves resembling a lowercase “u” in the nose and tail.
 This unique profile offers the advantages of both camber and reverse camber.
-With a hybrid camber snowboard, riders experience the power and pop of a camber board while enjoying the forgiving, surfy feel of a rocker snowboard.
+With a hybrid camber snowboard, riders experience the power and pop of a camber snowboard while enjoying the forgiving, surfy feel of a rocker snowboard.
 This camber profile caters to riders who enjoy the benefits of a traditional camber snowboard while also looking for a board with the catch-free, easy-to-ride feel of a reverse camber board.

 Hybrid Rocker Snowboard Profile

 A hybrid rocker snowboard profile offers the advantages of a rocker-dominant snowboard with the power of a traditional camber profile.
 The hybrid rocker profile has a primary reverse camber, lowercase “u” shaped arc between the bindings, while the nose and tail both have a camber profile lowercase “n” arc underfoot.
 This hybrid profile offers the best of both types of camber, providing riders with the forgiving, easy-to-ride feel of having reverse camber between their feet while delivering the explosive power and pop with positive camber in both the nose and tail.
-This snowboard profile is ideal for riders who enjoy reverse camber and are looking for a board with the benefits of traditional camber.
+This snowboard profile is ideal for riders who enjoy reverse camber and are looking for a snowboard with the benefits of traditional camber.

 Setback Camber Snowboard Profile

 A setback camber profile is found in directional freeride and powder snowboards.
 This profile has the traditional camber lowercase “n” shaped arc between the rider’s bindings.
 Due to directional snowboards already having a setback stance, the camber profile is set back on the board to match where the rider stands.
-The nose of the board has a reverse camber lowercase “u” shaped arc.
+The nose of the snowboard has a reverse camber lowercase “u” shaped arc.
 The benefit of this profile is that the reverse camber in the nose keeps the nose pointing upward to help the board float in deeper snow, while the camber profile between the feet offers the power, pop, and turn initiation of a traditional camber profile.

 Here is a summary of the details to consider when buying a snowboard.

-- Shape of the Snowboard: The shape of a board is its outline.
+- Shape of the Snowboard: The shape of a snowboard is its outline.
 Depending on your riding style, a board’s shape can offer advantages and disadvantages.
 A twin-shaped snowboard is great for riding in either stance, while an asymmetrical snowboard can be better for carving.

-- Camber Profile: The camber profile is the curvature of the board while looking at it from the side.
+- Camber Profile: The camber profile is the curvature of the snowboard while looking at it from the side.
 The camber profile greatly affects how powerful or playful a board feels underfoot.
 Camber, a lowercase n-shaped curve, will feel powerful and snappy, while Rocker, a lowercase u-shaped curve, will feel loose and playful.

 - Board Category Style: There are four different types of snowboards available on the market today: Freestyle (also called Park), Freeride, All-Mountain, and Powder Boards.
 Read our guide to the different types of snowboards to learn more about the benefits of each style.

 - Edge Hold / Grip: The level of grip a snowboard has while carving is important, depending on the type of snow you will ride.
-If you often ride icy terrain, look for a board with a stronger edge hold rating to help you grip to the ice.
+If you often ride icy terrain, look for a snowboard with a stronger edge hold rating to help you grip to the ice.

 So there you have it.
 This was a full explanation of the four primary types of snowboards, along with the benefits for each.
 Whether you’re looking to carve as fast as possible, launch off kickers in the park, or cruise through pow, I hope this this article helped you find the right board.